 The monomer energy levels $E_{j\tau}$ and wavefunction coefficients $a^j_{\tau,k}$ are usually calculated internally from rotational constants.
-If all three rotational constants (\basisitem{A}, \basisitem{B} and \basisitem{C}) are specified, the program constructs and diagonalises the asymmetric top Hamiltonian, which (neglecting centrifugal distortion) is
+If all three rotational constants \basisitem{A}, \basisitem{B} and \basisitem{C} are specified, the programs do not use \basisitem{NLEVEL} or the input arrays \basisitem{JLEVEL} and \basisitem{ELEVEL}.
+Instead, they construct and diagonalise the asymmetric top Hamiltonian, which (neglecting centrifugal distortion) is

 Note that (as for $\var{ITYP} = 5$) \basisitem{A}, \basisitem{B} and \basisitem{C} {\em must} correspond respectively to the $x$, $y$ and $z$ axes used in the potential expansion.
 They are \emph{not} necessarily in descending order of magnitude, as is usual in spectroscopy.